TekstoSense/word-root-finder/README.md

 3. We use [opennlp-enhancer](https://github.com/TekstoSense/opennlp-enhancer) in case of opennlp tagger as an option.
 Jar is included in the lib.

+4. Set TEKSTO_HOME as system environment path.
+Create Models folder and provide all Named-Entity models into that folder.
+This is required as we don't want any stemmed word for Named-Entity(Like person,place,organisation).

 ### Getting Started :
 - Command Line